-This document defines the Wireless Industry Service Excellence (WISE[TM]) certification program for customer-facing service providers conducting repairs on wireless devices.
-The WISE Authorized Service Provider (ASP) designation conveys service excellence.
-It allows service providers to differentiate themselves, demonstrating their commitment to quality by meeting the high levels of industry standards defined in this program.
+This document defines the Wireless Industry Service Excellence (WISETM) certification program for customer-facing service providers conducting repairs on wireless devices.
+The WISE Authorized Service Provider (ASP) designation conveys service excellence in retail store environments and other customer facing channels.
+This certification allows customer-facing service providers to differentiate themselves, demonstrating their commitment to quality by meeting the high levels of industry standards defined in this program.

-Subject to the terms and conditions of the WISE ASP license and service agreement, ASPs may use the WISE logo on storefronts, clothing, vehicles to promote their certification.
+Subject to the terms and conditions of the WISE ASP license and service agreement, ASPs may use the WISE logo on storefronts, clothing, and vehicles to promote their certification.
 Certified WISE ASPs may also be identified in an online directory maintained at wisecertification.com.